fmmendo/fmmendo.github.io/projects.md

 _These are quite old, naturally, and Windows Phone has been EOL'd but I thought it would still be worth listing these here anyway._
 - [**Muse**](https://github.com/fmmendo/Muse) - My very first windows phone app, built shortly after I left Uni.
 Basically puls news, tour dates and a gallery from the band's website.
 - [**Stronglifts Tracker**](https://github.com/fmmendo/WorkoutTracker) - Another old windows phone app.
 This one tracks your progress in the Stronglifts 5x5 workout program.<br/>

-## Web Projects
-- [**MacroTool**](https://github.com/fmmendo/macrotool) - An Angular app that creates a meal plan based on your details.
-It's algorithm will define a distinct macronutrient intake based on your percieved level of exertion for the days you go for a workout.
-[See it live here](https://www.fmendo.com/macrotool)  (_in progress_)
-- [**FitMark**](https://github.com/fmmendo/fitmark) - An Angular app that benchmarks your fitness level by adding your scores to a series of fitness tests. (_in progress_)
-- [**fmendo.com**](https://www.fmendo.com) - this website.
-Just a simple site, built in Jekyll so I can have some virtual presence.
-I keep coming back to tinker with it.

 ## Misc
 - [**Hackernews CLI**](https://github.com/fmmendo/hackernews-cli) - A quick project to test out how to build a CLI tool in .NETCore.
 Pulls teh top posts using HackerNews's API.